So you want to know how to start a delivery business. We’ve come up with a few strategies that might just help.

-When you’re ready to hire drivers, you can do this by posting job ads on sites like LinkedIn, Indeed etc. and ensure you list the requirements needed for the position.
+When you’re ready to hire drivers, you can do this by posting job ads on sites like LinkedIn, Indeed, etc., and ensuring you list the requirements needed for the position.

 You’ll want to clarify whether they need specific experience or licenses and if they’ll be using their own or a company vehicle.
 You should also make known the hourly rate and the length of the position (short-term, long-term), as well as the number of stops they’ll be completing on average.

 When it comes to training your drivers you’ll want to emphasize the importance of customer experience, given they are a representative of your brand.
-Drivers should always deliver packages the way they would wish to receive.
+Drivers should always deliver packages the way they would wish to receive them.

-You’ll also need to train them on the technology being used to manage delivery routes and incorporate healthy and safety training.
-A driver’s well being is more important than getting hundreds of packages delivered in a day.
+You’ll also need to train them on the technology being used to manage delivery routes and incorporate health and safety training.
+A driver’s well-being is more important than getting hundreds of packages delivered in a day.
 Taking good care of your team is what’s going to help your business flourish.